Skip to main content

 Compare-and-swap

-Use If-Match with the current ETag to write an object only if it has not changed since you last read it.
-This detects concurrent updates that occurred between your read and write.
+Use If-Match with the current ETag to write an object only if it hasn’t changed since you last read it.
+This detects concurrent updates that occur between your read and write.
 The workflow is:

 1. Call HeadObject to retrieve the current ETag.